 Search the best hotels in Herefordshire

 Herefordshire beef is notoriously tasty, and the county's green pastures are due to the moist valleys through which rivers wind, supporting the herds.
-Herefordshire's orchards are also famous for growing fifty per cent of the apples in all British cider - and, in case you didn't know, that's quite a lot of cider!
-In fact, Hereford even has its own cider museum.
+Herefordshire's orchards are also famous for growing fifty percent of the apples in all UK cider - and, in case you didn't know, that's quite a lot of cider!
+In fact the region's county town, Hereford, even has its own cider museum.

-Hay on Wye Literary Festival is where the county's association with books comes from, a ten day summer festival that was once described by Bill Clinton as "The Woodstock of the mind"!
+For literature buffs the Hay on Wye Literary Festival is where the county's association with books comes from and is a ten-day summer festival that was once described by Bill Clinton as "The Woodstock of the mind"!

 What Not To Miss

 - Hereford Cathedral isn't just an impressive home for the Mappa Mundi and one of the Magna Cartas, it also has the world's largest Chained Library - yes, books were so precious they had to be chained up.
-Wander around this historic spot, taking in the lovely stained glassed windows as well as the wonderful architecture.
+Wander around and soak up the history, taking in the lovely stained-glass windows as well as the wonderful architecture.

 - Hereford Cider Museum is a great place to find out all about the history and process of cider making.
 Learn how the Bulmer brothers created their own cider empire, visit the champagne cider cellars and enjoy a free sample in the gift shop.

-- The National Trust's Berrington Hall is a stunning neoclassical mansion set in landscaped grounds.
-Designed by the famous 18th century architect Henry Holland, it's one of his best-preserved properties.
+- The National Trust's Berrington Hall is a stunning neoclassical mansion set amidst landscaped grounds.
+Designed by the famous 18th Century architect Henry Holland, it's one of his best-preserved properties.
 Wander around and learn all about daily life back in the day, including the typical upstairs-downstairs dynamic, and enjoy a picnic afterwards in the garden.

-But, Herefordshire has even more to offer than just the aforementioned highlights.
-It's close to the outdoor pleasures of the Brecon Beacons and the Wye Valley (Ross on Wye is an ideal base for the stunning Wye Valley), and it's very wealthy in old market towns with beautiful bits and bobs worth exploring.
+Herefordshire has even more to offer than just the aforementioned highlights.
+It's close to the outdoor pleasures of the Brecon Beacons and the Wye Valley, (Ross on Wye is an ideal base for the stunning Wye Valley), and it's crammed with old market towns with beautiful bits and bobs worth exploring.
 So, it's understandably difficult to decide where the best places to stay in Herefordshire might be.
 Use our guide and start to plan your trip.